GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Experiments

 \textbf{Comparison of Model and Time Complexities.} We compare the model size and training time complexity of GSIP and PointNet in Table \ref{tab:4}.
 PointNet takes 22 hours to train in a single GeForce GTX TITAN X GPU.
 GSIP takes around 40 minutes for feature extraction with a Intel(R)Xeon(R) CPU and 20 minutes to train the XGBoost classifier with 4 GeForce GTX TITAN X GPUs.
 The total training time is around 1 hour for each fold, which is much faster than PointNet.
 If we use a single GPU for XGBoost training, the overall training time is still significantly less than PointNet.
+To justify our claim, we calculate the time complexity of algorithm theoretically in terms of big $O$.
+The proposed method is composed of data pre-processing, feature extractor and classifier.
+For each sample with $N$ points, \begin{enumerate} \item data pre-processing: voxel downsampling takes $O(NlogN)$; geometric feature calculation takes $O(NK^2)$, $K$ is the number of nearest points; \item feature extraction: random sampling takes $O(1)$; $K$-NN search takes $O(KND)$, $D$ is feature dimension; relative point position encoding takes $O(KND)$; max pooling takes $O(N)$.
+To sum up, the feature extractor costs $O(KND)$; \item XGBoost classifier: the XGBoost classifier’s complexity can be found in their paper, which is not our focus. \end{enumerate} For the algorithms involved, brute force time complexities are used for calculation.
+There are better implementations that can optimize the complexity, which are not considered here.

 As to the model size, GSIP has 24K parameters while PointNet has 900K parameters.
+PointNet is an end-to-end supervised method, which uses some fully connected layers at the end of their pipeline to predict point labels.
+We do not break the pipeline into the feature extractor and the classifier for comparison.
 The parameters mainly come from the XGBoost classifier, which has 128 trees and the maximum depth of a tree is 6.
 For each tree, there are 2 parameters per intermediate node and 1 parameter per leaf node.
 The feature extractor only has 2 parameter in each hop, mean and standard deviation, in point feature standardization.

 \textbf{Other Comparisons.} As discussed in Sec. \ref{subsec:feature}, the new feature extractor is more effective than the PointHop feature extractor in terms of computational and memory efficiency.
 It is worthwhile to compare the segmentation performance of the two to see whether there is any performance degradation.
 We compare the effectiveness of the new feature extractor and the PointHop feature extractor under the same GSIP framework for the S3DIS dataset in Table \ref{tab:5}.
 Their performance is comparable as shown in the table.
 Actually, the new one achieves slightly better performance.
 Furthermore, we compare the quantization effect of extracted features before feeding them into the XGBoost classifier in Table \ref{tab:6}.
 We see little performance degradation for features to be quantized to 16 or 32 bits.
 Thus, we can save computation and memory for classifier training and testing by using 16-bit features.